 Application Submission

-Applications Due: Applications must be received no later than 11:59 p.m. local time, on the date listed on the cover page of the RFA.
+Applications Due: Applications must be received no later than Wednesday, July 12th, 2023, 11:59 p.m. local time.
 Applications received after the 11:59 p.m. deadline will be ineligible for award consideration for that annual application enrollment period.

 Submission Instructions: Applications are to be submitted to the State of Maine Division of Procurement Services, via email, to Proposals@maine.gov.